opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Controllers are 'comfortable'
 * Tried adding `CurrentUserProvider` service to core, should be passed as an argument.
 Cannot test.
 * 'Having Symfony all over the place wasn't the best thing' - when to framework (Matthias Noback)
+    - Hexagonal architecture
+    - Keep your kernel away from infrastructure.
+Let the framework handle the infrastructure.